twotwentyseven/handbook/getting-started.md

 - Developers will undertake smaller maintenance tasks and/or start on smaller project (depending on the studio schedule)
 - Designers will create sections or make other minor updates to existing sites
 - Project managers will be introduced to clients and mostly observe project briefings and subsequent planning
+- To know more about [our appraisal programme](https://github.com/twotwentyseven/handbook/blob/master/appraisal-programme.md) and start to set goals for professional growth.

 ## Your Second Month